 Each Incremental CTR owner will receive a daily Incremental CTR Credit equal to the Incremental CTRs owned for the LDA multiplied by the LDA Incremental CTR Credit Rate.
-Credits will be calculated daily and billed weekly during the Delivery Year.
+The LDA Incremental CTR Credit Rate is equal to the average weighted Locational Price Adder for such LDA determined with respect to the immediate higher level LDA as a result of all RPM Auctions for such Delivery Year.